MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpnv2-csp.md

 Preserving user Always On preference

 Windows has a feature to preserve a user’s AlwaysOn preference.
-In the event that a user manually unchecks the “Connect    automatically” checkbox, Windows will remember this user preference for this profile name by adding the profile name to the value AutoTriggerDisabledProfilesList.
+In the event that a user manually uncheck the “Connect    automatically” checkbox, Windows will remember this user preference for this profile name by adding the profile name to the value AutoTriggerDisabledProfilesList.
 Should a management tool remove/add the same profile name back and set AlwaysOn to true, Windows will not check the box if the profile name exists in the below registry value in order to preserve user preference.
 Key: `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\RasMan\Config`
 Value: AutoTriggerDisabledProfilesList